DecisiveAI/mdai-hub/PV.md

             storageClassName: "mdai"
             size: 1Gi # desired size
 ```
-PersistentVolumeClaims  will be created, and CSI driver will do the rest - provision volumes, creates PersistentVolumes resources
+PersistentVolumeClaims will be created and CSI driver will do the rest - provision volumes, create PersistentVolume resources